melxx001/melxx001.github.io/_posts/2015-10-01-learning-es6.md

 ### Default parameters

 I really like this feature because it makes initializing arguments much easier.
 Gone are the days where I have to continuously check if a parameter has a value and set a default.
 You can give function arguments initial values in it's definition.

+>  **Note**: This only applies if the parameter is `undefined` and **not** when the parameter's value is `null`.

 ~~~ javascript
 function display( test1 = 'first', test2 = 'second' ){   // Super awesome